 Brown rice noodles with spicy peanut sauce

 In the mood for something spicy?
 Here is a really versatile gluten-free recipe that is sure to hit the sweet spot!
-In case you don’t like spicy food all you have to do is refrain from adding the chilies.
+In case you don’t like spicy food, all you have to do is refrain from adding chilies.
 You can pretty much use any of the vegetables you have sitting in your fridge.
-And if you are short for time, use pre-cut frozen veggies instead of fresh veggies.
+And if you are short on time, use pre-cut frozen veggies instead of fresh veggies.

 Brown rice is white rice before it had the hull and bran removed and therefore retains a lot more natural goodness.
-It is rich in protein, thiamine, calcium, magnesium, fiber, and potassium unlike it’s polished counterpart.
-Since the white rice has been stripped of most of it’s nutrients during the refining process, manufacturers must fortify it with synthetic vitamins and iron so that it can be marketed as a “nutritious food.”
+It is rich in protein, thiamine, calcium, magnesium, fiber, and potassium, unlike its polished counterpart.
+Since white rice has been stripped of most of its nutrients during the refining process, manufacturers must fortify it with synthetic vitamins and iron so that it can be marketed as a “nutritious food.”

-One cup of brown rice has about 80% of our daily manganese requirements which helps our body synthesize fats and is also beneficial to our nervous and reproductive systems.
+One cup of brown rice has about 80% of our daily manganese requirements, which helps our body synthesize fats and also benefits our nervous and reproductive systems.

-Another thing you probably didn’t realize about brown rice is that it is very rich in antioxidants much like blueberries and strawberries.
-It also has a high fiber content and a low glycemic index, so it’s a great choice for those who suffer from diabetes as well.
+Another thing you probably didn’t realize about brown rice is that it is very rich in antioxidants, much like blueberries and strawberries.
+It also has a high fiber content and a low glycemic index, so it’s an excellent choice for those who have diabetes as well.

 8 oz brown rice noodles/Maifun